interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 ## Execute deployment script

-SmartCanvas repository contains a deployment script:<br>
+SmartCanvas repository contains a deployment script that can be used for setting up the application in a reproducible way in the production environment:<br>
 `scripts/deploy_production/deploy_production.sh`<br>

 Please insert the DNS name of your virtual machine into:<br>